msusol/datascience-pro/README.md

 execute code on your local hardware using the Colab UI at [colab.research.google.com](https://colab.research.google.com).

-The only change to the command above it to modify `--NotebookApp. allow_origin` to permit Colab to access your local kernels.
+The only change to the command above it to modify `--NotebookApp.allow_origin` to permit Colab to access your local kernels.

 ```shell
 % jupyter notebook \